MrLoh/tobanika.us/index/hotel/en.md

 - Terminal 1: Pick Up Door G on baggage claim level, middle lane of traffic.
 - Terminal 2: Pick Up Door E on baggage claim level, middle lane of traffic.
 - Terminal 3: Pick Up Door G on baggage claim level, middle lane of traffic.
-- Terminal 5 - International Terminal: Pick Up Door E on baggage claim level, first lane of traffic.
+- International Terminal 5: Pick Up Door E on baggage claim level, first lane of traffic.

-For airline/terminal information, check [here](http://www.flychicago.com/OHare/EN/MyFlight/Airline/Airline-Information).
+For airline/terminal information, check [here](http://www.flychicago.com/ohare).

 ## Accommodation for Chicago Vacation

 Note that this hotel, and most of the wedding weekend events, are in the Chicago Suburbs.
 If you are planning a vacation to see Chicago in the days before or after the wedding weekend, this hotel might not be ideal for staying longer than the weekend because it is not in the city.
-Visit the [Travel](../travel) page for more information and suggestions on this topic.
+Visit the [Travel](../travel?lang=en) page for more information and suggestions on this topic.